 For ultra-luxury, don’t pick anywhere other than Blanket Bay.
 This beautiful building and its rooms look out over the lake and towards the mountains on the other side.
 Few hotels in New Zealand are as impressive.

 If you’re staying in Queenstown and visiting Glenorchy as a day trip, then I couldn’t recommend The Rees Hotel on the shores of Lake Wakatipu more.
 Our stay here was magical, we enjoyed breathtaking views and a beautiful room with awesome staff.
-Alternatively, YHA Lakefront Hostel is our top budget pick in Queenstown.
+Alternatively, Adventure Q2 is our top budget pick in Queenstown.
+For more ideas check out our top picks for the best accommodation, hostels and hotels in Queenstown!

 Is Glenorchy Worth Visiting?